friends-of-presta/security-advisories/_posts/2023-08-29-cartsguru.md

 severity: "critical (9.8)"
 ---

-In the module "Carts Guru | Marketing automation multicanal" (cartsguru) up to versions 2.4.2 from Carts Guru for PrestaShop, a guest can perform SQL injection in affected versions.
+In the module "Marketing automation multicanal" (cartsguru) up to versions 2.4.2 from Carts Guru for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary